-Estimates of the University greenhouse gas emissions in 2019 suggest that 81% (70,000 t CO2) of University-based emissions come from staff travel and international-student travel.
+Estimates of the University GHG emissions in 2019 suggest that 81% (70,000 t CO2) of University-based emissions come from staff travel and international students.

 We will actively encourage a reduction and mode shift in our approach to travel and commuting.